w5xd/Digi-XDwsjt/README.md

 	 XDwsjtFT8Sdk-&lt;version&gt;.7z

 See the <a href='Makefile'>Makefile</a>.
-It uses MINGW to build a dll with the FT8 encoding algorithms as built from the published wsjt-x sources.
+It uses <a href='https://sourceforge.net/projects/mingw/'>MINGW</a> to build a dll with the FT8 encoding algorithms as built from the published wsjt-x sources.
 It supports a 32 bit bulid using mingw, and, optionally, also a 64 bit build if you also install mingw64.